LuisLuii/FastAPIQuickCRUD/README.md

   - [x] **CRUD route automatically generated** - Support Declarative class definitions and Imperative table

   - [x] **Flexible API request** - `UPDATE ONE/MANY` `FIND ONE/MANY` `PATCH ONE/MANY` `DELETE ONE/MANY` supports Path Parameters (primary key) and Query Parameters as a command to the resource to filter and limit the scope of the scope of data in request.

+  - [x] **SQL Relationship** - `FIND ONE/MANY` supports Path get data with relationship

 ## Constraint

   - ❌ Alias is not support yet
+  - ❌ Only support PostgreSQL, since using RETURNING clause (still think about how to deal with different SQL in general instead of RETURNING)
   - ❌ If there are multiple **unique constraints**, please use **composite unique constraints** instead
   - ❌ **Composite primary key** is not support
   - ❌ Not Support API requests with specific resource `xxx/{primary key}` when table have not primary key;